-The old Gas Works building on Wellington St. Perth was blazing-hot last night as Ruth Tarvydas unveiled her sexy new collection.[cincopa 10509364]
+The old Gas Works building on Wellington Street, Perth, was blazing hot last night as Ruth Tarvydas unveiled her sexy new collection.

-Madonna, the Eurythimics and other classic eighties artists pounded from the speakers to match the bright pinks, oranges and purples peppered through the collection.
+Madonna, the Eurythimics and other classic eighties artists pounded from the speakers to match the bright pinks, oranges and purples that peppered throughout the collection.

 But the design touches that Tarvydas is best known for today, dominated the collection.
-The artistic use of crystals, light flowing fabrics and feminine silhouettes reminded the audience just why Tarvydas dominates the evening wear market.
-Her designs are a show-stopping salutation to the curves that make a woman fabulous.
+With the artistic use of crystals, light flowing fabrics and feminine silhouettes reminding the audience just why her designs dominate the evening-wear market.

 Ruth exemplified her edgy, envelope-pushing style as she walked onto the catwalk to take the final bow clothed in skintight leather pants and black patent PVC elbow length gloves.
 Exemplifying exactly why rock chic glamour is always on-trend.